xnl-h4ck3r/waymore/README.md

 ### Example 2

-Get ALL the URLs from Wayback for `redbull.com` (no filters are applied with `-f`, and no URLs are retrieved from Commone Crawl because `-xcc` is passed).
+Get ALL the URLs from Wayback for `redbull.com` (no filters are applied with `-f`, and no URLs are retrieved from Commone Crawl because `-xcc` is passed, or from Alien Vault because `-xav` is passed).
 Save the FIRST 1000 responses that are found starting from 2015 (`-l 1000 -from 2015`):

 <center><img src="https://github.com/xnl-h4ck3r/waymore/blob/main/example2.png"></center>